 Requires affidavit of the person as to the origin of the boat, proof of the materials used in the construction of the boat (i.e., bills from marine and hardware dealers for parts, etc.), and requires each homemade boat to be inspected and certified by a Texas Parks and Wildlife Department (TPWD) game warden.
 Inspection fee - $25.00.

 It is illegal to possess a vessel with a hull identification number or an outboard motor with a serial number that has been altered, defaced, mutilated, or removed.
-To acquire registration or title, a sworn statement must be filed with the department describing the vessel or outboard motor, providing proof of legal ownership, and stating the reason for the destruction, removal or defacement of the number.
+To acquire Texas boat registration or title, a sworn statement must be filed with the department describing the vessel or outboard motor, providing proof of legal ownership, and stating the reason for the destruction, removal or defacement of the boat registration numbers.
 This statement must be accompanied by a fee of $25.00 and an inspection certificate from a game warden stating the vessel or outboard motor has been inspected.
 This section does not apply to USCG Documented vessels.

 The number must be painted on, or otherwise attached to each side of the vessel, near the bow, in such position as to provide easy identification.
 The number shall read from left to right, be in block characters of good proportion not less than three inches in height and be of a color that contrasts with the background.
 The numerals must be separated from the prefix and the suffix by hyphens or equivalent spaces such as the following example: TX 1234 BX and TX-1234-BX.
 The validation decal must be affixed in a line with and three (3) inches towards the rear of the boat from the registration number.

-NEW - USCG Documented Vessels: May display ONLY the Validation Decal (not the Registration Number) on both sides of the bow of the vessel and maintain current USCG Documentation; OR Display the state assigned TX numbers and the Validation Decal if USCG Documentation is relinquished.
+NEW - USCG Documented Vessels: May display ONLY the Validation Decal (not the Texas Boat Registration Number) on both sides of the bow of the vessel and maintain current USCG Documentation; OR Display the state assigned TX numbers and the Validation Decal if USCG Documentation is relinquished.